jasonHYLam/Acre-test-takehome/README.md

 I have used the [Playwright library](https://playwright.dev/) for its ease of end-to-end testing, and wrote the tests specifically for the [HSBC affordability residential calculator](https://portal.intermediaries.hsbc.co.uk/affordabilitycalculator/affordabilitycalculatorpage.php).

 I have created several scenarios based on different combinations of inputs, for both lending and no lending.
-These scenarios were created to demonstrate the range of data provided, cases where lending is just valid/invalid, and cases where not enough details are provided.
+These scenarios were created to demonstrate the range of data provided, cases where lending is just valid/invalid, and cases where not enough details/invalid values are provided.
 These scenarios include:

 ### Lending: